-The wide range in elevation from the mountains of the Okunikko region to Nikko town area down in the valley makes Nikko having the longest coloring season of Japan.
+The wide range in elevation from the mountains of the Okunikko region to the Nikko town area down in the valley makes Nikko have the longest coloring season in Japan.
 It is constant, it hardly changes.
 The below are the best places to view colors:

 1) Lake Chuzenji: